Lesson 1: The Yellow Flag

 Lesson 2: The Blend Line

-At least in this lesson, I didn't do it wrong (for educational purposes of course!)
+At least in this lesson, I didn't do anything wrong (for educational purposes of course!)
 This is video of my first time out on track in the race on Saturday morning.
 At this point, Brian has done a solid first stint of the day, we swapped drivers and refueled the car, so now I'm hitting the track.

 This is the same blend line you'll see on every track, even Formula 1, and it's a big deal.
 It's a big deal if you mess it up and cross that line, because all of a sudden a slow car coming out would be right smack in the way of a much faster car.